Vancouver Canucks: Early years (1970–1982)

+Barry Wilkins (pictured in 1972) scored the first goal in Canucks history.

 To fill the Canucks' roster for their inaugural season, the league held an expansion draft in the preceding summer.
 A draft lottery was held on June 9, 1970, determining who between the Canucks and Sabres would get the first selection in the expansion draft, as well as the 1970 NHL amateur draft; the Sabres won both spins.
 With his first selection in the expansion draft, Canucks general manager Bud Poile chose defenceman Gary Doak.
 Among the other players chosen by Vancouver were centre Orland Kurtenbach, who was named the Canucks' first captain, as well as defenceman Pat Quinn, who later became the team's general manager and coach in the 1990s.
 Two days later, on June 11, 1970, the Canucks made defenceman Dale Tallon their first-ever Amateur Draft selection.
 Tallon played three seasons with the club before being traded away to the Chicago Black Hawks.
 By comparison, the Sabres chose centre Gilbert Perreault with the first overall selection they won from the lottery; Perreault went on to become a nine-time All-Star and member of the Hockey Hall of Fame.